Prev/shaman/README.md

 `ASP`, `Bash`, `C`, `C#`, `CSS`, `HTML`, `Java`, `JavaScript`, `JSP`, `Objective-c`, `PHP`, `Python`, `Ruby`, `SQL`, `Swift`, and `XML`.

-Implemented base on Naïve Bayes Classification and pre-defined pattern matching.
+Shaman is implemented base on Naïve Bayes Classification and pattern matching technique.
 Pre-trained model is included in the library, where the size of the model is only **167KB**.

 The accuracy of the included model is about **75%** with the test set and 80% with the training set.